- Do Your Homework Before Buying a Veterinary Practice

 Local dynamics influence your future ability to grow.

-- Number of active clients and visits per year
+Look closely at the income engine:- Number of active clients and visits per year

 - Revenue per visit and per client